mrgrain/cdk-esbuild/examples/typescript/esbuild-with-plugins/README.md

 # Using esbuild with plugins

-`@mrgrain/cdk-esbuild` has an escape hatch that allows users to provide a custom implementation of the `buildSync` and `transformSyn` functions.
+`@mrgrain/cdk-esbuild` allows users to provide a custom implementation of the _esbuild_ JavaScript API.
 This example demonstrates how to utilize the escape hatch to run `esbuild` with plugins.

 ## Demo